-The duality inherent in Eminem’s character – one that swings like a pendulum between violent aggressor and piteous victim – is given a thorough dissection in “Cleanin’ Out My Closet.”
+There’s a duality inherent in Eminem’s best songs.
+His character swings like a pendulum between violent aggressor and piteous victim more often than not and on this track, he gives this chaotic dichotomy a thorough dissection.
 Keeping his vocal flourishes to a minimum, he deals with some profoundly disturbing admissions with as much humility as he can, though his righteous anger is unable to be kept to the background.
 Case in point: lamenting his behavior towards his mother before addressing her with “you selfish bitch!”

 7. “Role Model”

 You would be hard-pressed to find a better statement of Eminem’s intent than the opening line of his first verse: “I’m cancerous / So when I diss, you wouldn’t wanna answer this.”
 As one of the centerpieces of his debut album proper, “Role Model” oozes with a mood of contempt, glazed over extra-thick with that haunting set of repetitive guitar chords.
 “You can try this at home / you can be just like me” he taunts, seemingly a direct tease to the millions of horrified parents whose children embraced this track.

 It’s fitting that one of Eminem’s top hits would also give us one of his most versatile displays of performance through the idea of shifting identities.
 While creating the beat with Dr. Dre, he would say that the title “was the first thing that came out of my mouth that first day I was at Dre’s house.”
 As far as improvising in the studio goes, that’s about as good as it gets.